 Who can apply for a Research & Education Grant?

 Including, but not limited to, teams of researchers from public and private institutions, such as 1862 and 1890 land-grant universities; government agencies; USDA-ARS; non-governmental organizations; and community-based organizations.

 Research & Education Grants award up to 3 years of research activities.
 The funding range generally falls between $100,000 and $300,000.

 What do the grants fund?

-- A combination of production and postharvest/food systems research—The ultimate in systems research would connect what goes on in the ground with everything that happens after a crop is harvested, including adding value, marketing, infrastructure for processing and transportation, as well as policy making.
+- A combination of production and postharvest/food systems research—While some research can be separated into production and postharvest levels, we also seek to encourage attempts to provide integration of the different levels of the agricultural system, as well as the different sciences that lend more value to the results.
+The ultimate in systems research would connect what goes on in the ground with everything that happens after a crop is harvested, including adding value, marketing, infrastructure for processing and transportation, as well as policy making.

-- Farmer or end-user involvement.
-Producers and consumers should be part of the process from problem identification through project development, implementation, dissemination of results, and evaluation.
+- Producers and consumers should be part of the process from problem identification through project development, implementation, dissemination of results, and evaluation.

 To determine allowable costs for the funding, refer to the USDA-NIFA Office of Management and Budget (OMB) Circulars, A-21: Cost Principles for Educational Activities, and A-110: Uniform Administrative Requirements for Grants and Agreements With Institutions of Higher Education, Hospitals, and other Non-Profit Organization.
 Refer to additional grant regulations on the USDA website.

 When you are ready to apply for a Research & Education Grant, download the Research & Education Grant Call for Proposals and carefully follow the instructions.
 The application process always begins with the Call for Proposals.
 All the rules and guidelines and everything you need to complete the application process and successfully submit your project can be found in the Call for Proposals.